patrickkfkan/volumio-build-mpd/README.md

 warranty; not even MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ...
-# If you see something like the above, mpd is executable we can proceed to next step.
+# If you see something like the above, mpd is executable and we can proceed to the next step.

 # Switch Volumio's MPD to ours
 volumio@volumio: sudo ./systemd-switch-mpd.sh